 House numbers—or as we like to call them, the final touch.
 These days, you can find house numbers in just about any style, color, and size to best suit your home and make for that fresh, curb appeal touch.
 But, there are a few things you should know when shopping and installing.
-Read on for a few of our house number best practices…
+Read on for a few of our best practices when it comes to how to display house numbers.

 Color & Size